 Right in the middle of Australia, in the middle of a vast desert outback is the small city of Alice Springs.
 Alice has long been considered the gateway to Central Australia’s amazing Red Centre region.
 Surrounded by the mountains of the MacDonnell Ranges on either side of the city, with a gap that allows the traffic to flow through the middle, Alice Springs has so much more to explore than meets the eye.

 For a long time, Alice Springs thrived on the fact that it was the only airport in Central Australia.
 It was the only way to visit Uluru-Kata Tjuta National Park.
 However, since the opening of the Ayers Rock Airport in 2013 tourism has been a little on the decline in Alice Springs, with visitors choosing to fly directly into Ayers Rock and avoid the 6 hour drive through the desert.

 But we’re here to show you that Alice Springs is not to be avoided.
 It holds so much natural, untouched beauty, with some of the Red Centre’s best gaps and gorges only a short drive away.
 It’s home to some truly amazing attractions, like the Kangaroo Sanctuary.
 It’s a city in the middle of the desert that shouldn’t be missed on any Central Australian itinerary.

-For those of you who like a little more adventure, here’s everything you need to know about Alice Springs.
+For those of you who like road trips, natural attractions and adventure, here’s everything you need to know about Alice Springs.